Sabi Star Lithium Mine

 Coordinates-19.2167°, 31.9497°

-The Sabi Star Lithium-Tantalum Project, owned by Max Mind Investments (Zimbabwe) Private Limited, a subsidiary of China's Chengxin Lithium Group, is situated in Buhera District, Manicaland Province, southeastern Zimbabwe.
-The project is approximately 40 kilometers east of Murambinda Growth Point and about 180 kilometers southeast of Harare.
-It lies within the Odzi Geological Complex.
+The Sabi Star Lithium-Tantalum Project is situated in Buhera District, Manicaland Province, southeastern Zimbabwe.
+The project is approximately 40 km east of Murambinda Growth Point and about 180 km southeast of Harare.
+It lies within the Odzi geological complex.

 Ownership